torvalds/linux/Documentation/process/submitting-patches.rst

 13) Using Reported-by:, Tested-by:, Reviewed-by:, Suggested-by: and Fixes:
 --------------------------------------------------------------------------

-The Reported-by tag gives credit to people who find bugs and report them and it hopefully inspires them to help us again in the future.
-Please note that if the bug was reported in private, then ask for permission first before using the Reported-by tag.
+The Reported-by tag gives credit to people who find s and report them and it hopefully inspires them to help us again in the future.
+Please note that if the  was reported in private, then ask for permission first before using the Reported-by tag.

 A Tested-by: tag indicates that the patch has been successfully tested (in